How student feedback is collected

 The national Bachelor’s Graduate Survey of universities examines how satisfied bachelor’s degree graduates are with their university and their experiences with their study performance.
 The Bachelor’s Graduate Survey is part of the university funding model: The results and response rate affect the total funding received by the university.
 This also contributes to the value of your responses.

-Career monitoring surveys carried out as a collaborative effort at the national level produce information on the graduates’ status on the labour market, their experiences with work and the relevance of their degrees in the world of work.
-The audience of the career monitoring surveys are those that have graduated with a master’s or a complete bachelor’s degree five years earlier (Career Monitoring Survey for Masters) and doctors that have graduated around three years earlier (Career Monitoring Survey for Doctors).
+The Career Monitoring Surveys are carried out as a collaborative effort in Finland.
+They produce information on the graduates’ status on the labour market, their experiences with work and the relevance of their degrees in the world of work.
+The target group of the Career Monitoring Survey for Masters is master’s graduates as well as bachelor’s graduates (when the programme does not lead to a master-level degree) who have completed their degree five years earlier.
+The target group of the Career Monitoring Survey for Doctors is doctors who have graduated around three years earlier.
 The Career Monitoring Survey for Masters is part of the Ministry of Education and Culture’s funding model for universities, which means the results and response rate affect the total funding received by the university.
-This also contributes to the value of your responses.
+This means that your responses are valuable to us in more ways than one.

 Electronic feedback form